lamyj/dicomifier/docs/api_reference/dicom_to_nifti/stacks.rst

    are tuples of selectors.
 In this context, a selector is defined as a pair of (group sequence, group, tag) (group sequence and group being None for single-frame data sets), and a value.

+   :param data_sets: list of dicom data sets
+   :param extra_splitters: additional splitters to be used when building
+       stacks

 .. py:function:: siemens_coil_getter(data_set, tag)